Monday, February 17, 2025

 This is where we are in Trump’s America: Half the nation begrudgingly accepts the by-a-whisker public mandate of fellow citizens returning Donald Trump to power, yet hopes to prevent the societal and economic ruin that could result from the mass deportation of undocumented immigrants promised during Trump’s rancorous 2024 campaign.
 Greatest fear: U.S. citizens of color and immigrants here on visas becoming swept up in scenes conjuring images of daily life in Nazi Germany.

-Looming over all: Confusion by everyone from school officials to church leaders to county sheriffs to immigrants legal and otherwise over just what ICE and Border Patrol officials are prioritizing and planning.
+Looming over all, especially in Texas: Confusion by everyone from school officials to church leaders to county sheriffs to immigrants legal and otherwise over just what ICE and Border Patrol officials are prioritizing and planning.

 During a Feb.
-8 Saturday morning gathering organized by Burleson and organic chemist and researcher Mark Brickhouse at Seventh & James Baptist Church, just off the Baylor campus in Waco – more than 400 miles from the anxious heart of the Rio Grande Valley – some 80 mostly white residents raised concerns about possible ICE raids of homes, schools, churches and businesses to corral undocumented immigrants.
+8 Saturday morning gathering organized by Baylor University world religions scholar and Baptist minister Blake Burleson and organic chemist and researcher Mark Brickhouse at Seventh & James Baptist Church, just off the Baylor campus in Waco – more than 400 miles from the anxious heart of the Rio Grande Valley – some 80 mostly white residents raised concerns about possible ICE raids of homes, schools, churches and businesses to corral undocumented immigrants.
 Anger edged out fear in the room, though confusion prevailed over all.
+Yet from all this the Heart of Texas Coalition for Immigrant and Migrant Rights was formed.
+It now has more than 100 volunteers and counting.

 After an hour or so of expressions of concern by friends and neighbors amid suggestions of organizing to support local immigration advocacy groups, lobby politicians and ferry immigrants to doctors, schools and attorneys, longtime local attorney Kent McKeever, whose practice includes immigration as an area of expertise, stressed the extreme fluidity of the moment.